 After 5 or 6 days you will begin to feel more like "your old self".
 You will slowly regain your energy and become more active.
 You will notice that most of the lines and tubes will be taken out during the first 48-72 hours.
-This will allow you to get around more easily.
+This will enable you to get around more easily.

 Once you are feeling better, members of the transplant team will begin teaching you about your medications, activities, and your everyday routine in preparation for your discharge home.
-You and your family are encouraged to watch the medication videos and ask any questions you have.
-Average hospital stay is 5-10 days depending on how you are doing.
+Education classes are held on a regular basis, and a schedule will be given to you.
+You and your family are encouraged to attend these classes and watch the medication videos.
+Your hospital stay may be as short as 6 or 7 days.